andylikescodes/andylikescodes.github.io/_posts/2020-04-19-Minimum-Norm-Estimates.md

 ![enter image description here](https://lh3.googleusercontent.com/en4bn7B1U70bjzY4jrkXdUrvY0WOikGDYsaM02GKrYCWg1aVaE9swr8c0gCyLPpigDXwrfmB494cGDHc2on9bogfrrvF7mrK7OuZdeLoXRL36iGSTXLodKqEcT_YkuT--AqwlsiMTBlINE4XKUYCEfTjR0iRsvK8YvOtadFRzUWRi4qOhMe3NRvVcU18eAu4GQir9pJd1ZwV6k39quPDc1mqyG4uKUXkemn_YdOy_tHC_8IJuQ3QSBx6hthUPOB_iVeMDpSrK7Jyn1xehblu5mBL9nIIuWnvH64vKnupKHSA5ZGu-_9rC3D8eoBW8tBY9GdG_RaETbTaUs9kL0U33WGvnSc0EgO-FbsveNvLmD1qJGwRTyydwGJ0o-e25Yf3hrs6XNfvjQGqbnnoM7Y-Kc5flb-aJ8fMs2g06of3jB4iEDEfLo8bRDeJCnDWMe1wN31uptRFPJcSe7wIY4RGLQl5qf7w7Tw1Ytr4o7QDExdGZB2Qnml-zTVA121ADYvlJzW-HjUSKJQYSN_OS0R89PPAFbLUv63k54uFTCQn7BRWMhsA-p4a7xSDwKOeOFecJDL4e6qp_CDbDiIlD9_8l49AjYBFC0qZkN8JDocZF_huqfLDfQf0C9Q139OHA3H4bdOEs5EsjCWzry3_vt9qB2UVLpKeEgOMtNs8FCYzi99GdYZxQeYGBSZfPSLw=w942-h1660-no)

 The estimation of the primary-current distribution has direction and magnitude, as shown in the above image.
+It seems like that the more magnetometers we have, the more precision we get for the primary-current distribution.

 (Question remains to be answered) What still unclear to me is whether dipoles are different from the primary current distribution.
 My guess is that the later is what we really want to estimate, and using the single dipole assumption as the constrain to find a single solution.